-- Penalties for failure to respect the terms of a revenue contract, such as a late delivery penalty that is incurred if goods are not supplied by a specified delivery date.
-Such penalties are accounted for under IFRS 15, because they are a form of variable consideration that affects revenue, so they are not within the scope of IAS 37.
-Even when a penalty has already been triggered, any associated liability would be accounted for under IFRS 15, and not as a provision under IAS 37 (see Variable Consideration in the Revenue from contracts with customers).
-However, if the contract has, as a whole, become onerous as a result of the penalty clause, a provision should be recognised for any net loss expected to result. - Leases (other than short-term leases and leases of low value assets accounted for in accordance with paragraph 6 of IFRS 16 Leases) that become onerous after their commencement date: these leases are dealt with instead applying the general requirements of IFRS 16.
+- Penalties for failure to respect the terms of a contract when the event that triggers the penalty has not yet occurred: for example, a late delivery penalty may be incurred when goods are not supplied by a specified delivery date.
+Even though, at the reporting date, an entity may expect to deliver the goods late, the obligation to pay the penalty should not be recognised before the delivery due date.
+However, if the remaining part of the contract has, as a whole, become onerous as a result of the penalty clause, a provision should be recognised for any overall net loss expected to result. - Leases (other than short-term leases and leases of low value assets accounted for in accordance with paragraph 6 of IFRS 16 Leases) that become onerous after their commencement date: these leases are dealt with instead applying the general requirements of IFRS 16.
 For example, an entity will determine and recognise any impairment of ROU assets applying IAS 36.
 However, an onerous contract provision may need to be recognised for non-lease components that are accounted for separately. - Future operating losses: IAS 37 sets out two prohibitions on the recognition of provisions for future operating losses: - A general prohibition, on the grounds that there is no present obligation and thus no liability (albeit the expectation of future operating losses may indicate a need to test whether assets have been impaired). - A specific prohibition in respect of future operating losses up to the date of a restructuring (again on grounds that there is no present obligation, unless the losses relate to an onerous contract).